Device Pairing (iOS)

 Term Description

-Wi-Fi device A smart device that uses a Wi-Fi module to connect to a router and interact with apps and the cloud.
+Wi-Fi device A smart device that uses a Tuya Wi-Fi module to connect to a router and interact with apps and the cloud.

 Wi-Fi Easy Connect Also known as the EZ mode.
 This pairing mode is implemented through the following steps: